-Take a moment to carefully check your tree for spider webs, birds, mice, and other woodland residents before you cut, and before you load the tree and head home.
+Before you cut, check your tree carefully for spider webs, birds, mice, and other woodland residents.
+Then, check again before you load the tree and head home.

-Commercial tree farms usually have shaking machines that rapidly vibrate the trees after the trees are cut.
-The fast vibration causes loose needles to drop off the tree, so they don’t end up all over your house.
+Commercial tree farms usually have shaking machines that rapidly vibrate the trees after cutting.
+The fast vibration causes loose needles to drop off the tree so they don’t end up all over your house.

 If there’s no mechanical shaker on the farm, or you’re harvesting a tree from the woods, vigorously shake the tree yourself.
-Then, use a nearby stick, small tree bough, or your hat to gently beat on the tree and dislodge any stubborn creatures.
+Then, use a nearby stick, a small tree bough, or a hat to dislodge any stubborn creatures.

-You don’t want your freshly cut tree to fly off on the highway because the farm ran out of supplies, and your tree wasn’t secured adequately to your vehicle.
+You don’t want your freshly cut tree to fly off on the highway because the farm ran out of supplies and your tree wasn’t secure.

 Whether you transport your tree on top of your car, in the trunk, or in the bed of a truck, take time to bind the tree with a few loops of twine around the tree body.
 Evergreens are easier to manage when you reduce the diameter of the branches.

-When loading the tree on or into your vehicle, always move the tree in the direction of the cut end.
-This technique keeps wide and tender branches from breaking off as you drag or maneuver the tree.
+Always move the tree toward the cut end when loading it on or into your vehicle.
+This technique keeps wide, tender branches from breaking off as you drag or maneuver the tree.

-Consider wearing your safety glasses as you position your tree on top of your car.
-If the tree slips, your eyes are protected from any wayward needles.
+Consider wearing your safety glasses as you position your tree on your car.
+If the tree slips, your eyes are safe from any wayward needles.

 Attach the tree to your car with plenty of twine, rope, and bungee-cord reinforcement.
 Check the security of your knots and attachment points before you drive away.
-Make sure the tree doesn’t restrict your visibility through the windshield or rear window.
+Ensure the tree doesn’t restrict your visibility through the windshield or rear window.

 Drive carefully when transporting your tree.
 Stop a few minutes into your drive home to ensure the tree is secure and not sliding forward or backward.
 Take the time to reinforce the tree’s attachment points if necessary.

-Let your freshly cut Christmas tree become accustomed to life at your place by keeping the tree in a bucket of water in an unheated garage or basement for a day or so.
+So, it’s critical to let your freshly cut Christmas tree become accustomed to life at your place by keeping the tree in a bucket of water in an unheated garage or basement for a day.

-Fill a few gallon jugs with water and place the containers in a convenient location, because your tree is going to need hydration.
+Then, fill a few gallon jugs with water and place the containers in a convenient location.
+If you want it to last, your tree will need hydration!

-Set your tree up in an area where there are no stoves, fireplaces, heating vents, or other heat sources.
+Set your tree up in an area with no stoves, fireplaces, heating vents, or other heat sources.
 To be safe, use Christmas lights that feature LED bulbs or other cool-to-the-touch bulbs.

-If you keep your tree well-watered and away from any heat sources, your fresh-cut tree should last at least two to three weeks indoors before the needles begin to drop.
+If you keep your tree well-watered and away from any heat sources, your fresh-cut tree should last at least two to three weeks indoors before the needles drop.

-Always turn your tree’s lights off and unplug the light strings before heading to sleep or off to other holiday adventures.
+Always unplug the light strings before heading to sleep to keep your tree fresher for longer.